Mechanical-Advantage/ZumoTraining/01-StartYourEngines/README.md

 * You must have set up your VSCode IDE with Arduino.
 You can do so by following these instructions for [Mac](https://docs.google.com/presentation/d/1cyeOuGeWGI4tj6PQgyC6Zz0o6Nv5z3nh0UwPVeGp7-I/edit?usp=sharing) or [Windows](https://docs.google.com/presentation/d/1y6T2atl-b8Y2t-8qAfPKwe7EO9_AVQGZKfdK217bZew/edit?usp=sharing).

 * If you are new to programming or Arduino specifically, we recommend checking out the resources posted on #team_programming.
-You are also free to message us if you'de prefer we talk through some of this.
+You are also free to message us if you'd prefer we talk through some of this.

 ## Challenge